tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Bone-stalker, spots you, and pursues you, making very infrequent ranged attacks, waits untill your next predicament to attack
  - **Smoke:**
 	 - You breath in and pick up the distinct smell of acrid smoke and you look up to find the sun with a much darker red then typicall.
 It glares back at you and you realize looking directly at it that you are being slowly enveloped by thick ashfall, soot clinging to your coats.
-	 - its just smoke floating over the stalkfeidld,
+	 - its just smoke floating over the stalkfeid, billowing marble drifts, holding shape
 	 - **blinded** (A number of Hex's will have the fire hazard with acelerated chance of finding it)
  - **Hypnotic Cloud:**
+ - blood in your ears, your ears thuds and you are drifting , sudenlyu nausous by the perveived eleavation change

 ### Ruins